a Step by Step Guide to Growing Fine Natural Hair

 Additional Resources

-While the steps I have just shared with you makes up this comprehensive hair growth guide for fine natural hair, there are some additional articles that you may find helpful:
+While the steps I have just shared with you make up this comprehensive hair growth guide for fine natural hair, there are some additional articles that you may find helpful:

 27 Things You Can Do to Improve, Protect and Keep Your Hair On Your Head